pythonpune/pythonpune.github.com/_posts/2012-12-08-launching-website.md

 The website is accessible at [http://pune.python.org.in](http://pune.python.org.in).

-*[Update 2012-12-11]*: updated URL to point to a sub-domain of python.org.in.
+*Update 2012-12-11: updated URL to point to a sub-domain of python.org.in.*